thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 &nbsp;| (2) The cloud gets feedback from SM mapper (status "executing") when update was started.
 &nbsp;| (3) The cloud gets feedback from SM mapper (status "successful") when update was sucessfully processed.
 &nbsp;|&nbsp;
-&nbsp;| TODO: add link to more details about the interface between SM mapper and Cloud ("contract between mapper and C8Y").
+&nbsp;| Spec about details of interface between Cloud and SM Mapper is under construction.
+See [Ticket CIT-439](https://cumulocity.atlassian.net/browse/CIT-439)

 &nbsp;
 &nbsp;